-Other than the goal keeper, players are unable to use their hands during a match so must be very skillful with using their feet and body to control the ball during play.
+Other than the goal keeper, players are unable to use their hands during a match so must be very skilful with using their feet and body to control the ball during play.

 Soccer is played year round with the number of weekly matches varying between competitions.
 In Australia, the main competitive season (A-League) is played between October and May and involves one match per week, usually on weekends.
 There are also major international tournaments such as the World Cup (held every 4 years).